OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 ### Download Riak

-Riak is available at to clone at https://github.com/OpenRiak/riak.
+Riak is available to clone at https://github.com/OpenRiak/riak.

 Each major release has an associated branch which represents current development activity.
 For Riak 3.2 this is `openriak-3.2`, For Riak 3.4 this is `openriak-3.4`.
 Building from these branches may contain unreleased changes.